 The fingerboard is made from rosewood.
 This is by far and away the most common material for acoustic guitar fingerboards – but definitely not a bad thing.

-By all accounts the FG800 is an improvement on the FG700 and that gets amazing reviews as you’ll see at the link above.
+By all accounts the FG800 is an improvement on the FG700 and that gets amazing customer reviews.

 Who this Guitar is Most Suited to